 1. Clear the gutters and drains

-Clearing the gutters and drains is probably the last thing on your to-do list, but it’s an essential task with bad weather on the way.
+Clearing the gutters and drains is probably the last thing on your to-do list, but it’s an essential task.

-Debris such as leaves and mud can block the gutters and once it becomes too much, it can cause leaks into the roof and walls.
+Debris such as leaves and mud can block the drains and once it becomes too much, it can cause leaks into the roof and walls.

-Making sure the drains are clear from any possible build-up will minimise the risk of flood and water damage.
+Making sure the gutters are clear from any possible build-up will minimise the risk of water damage.

 5. Protect your pipes

-The best way to protect pipes during the cold weather is to use foam lagging, which will help to prevent them freezing and subsequently bursting.
+The best way to keep on top of pipes during the winter is to protect them with a foam layer (called lagging) which will help to prevent them freezing and bursting.

 6. Make sure you’re on the best energy deal